ninabarzh/broomstick/content/posts/ice.md

 ## What solidarity from Europe can look like

-Solidarity must be more than sentiment.
-It must be a demand.
+Solidarity can be more than sentiment.
+It can be a demand.
 If we in Europe are serious about standing with those brutalised by ICE and its machinery of unaccountability, then passive outrage is not enough.
-We must act, not as distant observers, but as participants in a global resistance to state violence.
+We can act, not as distant observers, but as participants in a global resistance to state violence.
 Here is what that can look like:

 ### Spread the word, strategically